chocolat-chaud-io/stator/README.md

 ### Github Actions

 This templates integrates Github Actions as Continuous Integration.
 The existing workflows are under `.github/workflows`.
-To have the CI work, you must:
+To have the CI working, you must:
 - Link your repository with [Coveralls](https://coveralls.io/repos/new).
 - (Optional) Insert your [Nx Cloud](https://nx.app/) access token in github secrets under `NX_CLOUD_TOKEN`.
 This enables for caching and faster build times.